Andy Yorke: Unbelievable Truth (1993–2000)

 Unbelievable Truth were a three-piece band from Oxford, with Yorke on lead guitar and vocals.
 The band signed a record deal with Virgin and released their debut album Almost Here in 1998.

 In 2000, they released their second album sorrythankyou on Shifty Disco, the same Oxford independent label that released their first single.
 This album received mixed reviews from critics and failed to make any commercial inroads.
 That same year, Yorke left the group to go back to work involving Russia.
-A posthumous double live and b-sides album, Misc.
+A double live and B-sides album, Misc.
 Music, was subsequently released in 2001.

 On 19 February 2005, at Oxford's Zodiac, Unbelievable Truth reunited for a single show where they played fifteen songs as a tribute to victims of the Asian tsunami that had hit India and Thailand in late 2004.
 They also reformed briefly to play the final night at the Zodiac in May 2007, before it closed down to be converted into a Carling Academy venue.